cagallo/trivia-night-ui/README.md

 ## Code Architecture <a name="codeArchitecture"></a>

-The React architecture is based on two class components (TriviaGameView.js, Form.js) and five functional components (App.js, Nav.js, ErrorPage.js, GameViewContainer.js, TriviaContainer.js, CategoryCard.js, QuestionCard.js).
+The React architecture is based on two class components (TriviaGameView.js, Form.js) and seven functional components (App.js, Nav.js, ErrorPage.js, GameViewContainer.js, TriviaContainer.js, CategoryCard.js, QuestionCard.js).
 The class components hold state and are in charge of the network requests, while the functional components render information passed down as props.

 ## Technologies Used <a name="techUsed"></a>